SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Brier Score (BS)
 {: .anchor }
-The BS measures the accuracy of forecast probability for one or more events:
+The BS measures the accuracy of forecast probability for one or more events ([Brier50](#ref-brier50)).
+For single event (binary) outcomes, BS is defined as:

 $$ \text{BS} = \frac{1}{n} \sum_{i=1}^n (f_i - o_i)^2  $$